luisdiogo2071317/azure-docs.pt-pt/articles/virtual-machines/extensions/update-linux-agent.md

 #### <a name="check-available-updates"></a>Verificar as atualizações disponíveis

-No resultado de acima, este mostrará se o pacote está atualizada.
+No resultado de acima, este mostrará se o pacote está atualizado.

 #### <a name="install-the-latest-package-version"></a>Instalar a versão mais recente do pacote